hannasal92/LogFileProject/README.md

 source .venv/bin/activate
 pip install -r requirements.txt

-creating resource folder to add all the lamda function inside it  by running mkdir resources after that adding the log_file_lamda.py that contains all lamda files
+creating resource folder and add log_file_lamda.py to add all the lamda function inside it by running mkdir resources

 we should install boto3 by pip install boto3 so we can access s3 (buckets)